XsLangley/CoCoS-AAAI2022/README.md

     Default: `0.6`.
     - --input_drop: the input dropout rate, only for models for Ogbn-arxiv.
     Default: `0.25`.
-    - --attn_drop: the attention dropout rate, only for GAT.
+    - --attn_drop: the attention dropout rate, only for GAT in Ogbn-arxiv.
     Default: `0`.
     - --edge_drop: the edge dropout rate, only for GAT in Ogbn-arxiv.
     Default: `0`.